CHAPTER ONE-HUNDRED AND TWENTY-FIVE: REAL GIRL

 “I do.”
 He squeezed her hands again.
 “I want to hear about how everyone else has reacted to it.
 And do you have a date with Dai?”

 They’d talked all about her adventures the night before on their way to the Bridge.
 Mostly, it involved discussions with Dai about his family, his home, and his hopes for what they would discover “out there” meaning space.
 But seeing Dai through Gehenna’s eyes, Jace realized that the engineer was looking at her as if she was what he’d always hoped he’d find.
-They’d have to talk about sex and what they might mean.
+They’d have to talk about sex and what that might mean.
 Gehenna may have started off as T’lan, but she didn’t have those memories.
 Maybe that was best as the last of them would have been with Pelen.
 Still, he’d have to help her navigate this brave new world.

 “I believe the Khul did attempt to settle here,” the Emissary said, one of her long fingers gesturing towards an inset section of map of the planet Mora.